-- The first step in becoming a Housing Authority of DeKalb County Housing Choice Voucher owner is to attend an owner briefing.
+- The first step in becoming a Housing Authority of DeKalb County Housing Choice Voucher owner is to attend a Landlord Briefing.

-- List your property with .
+- List your property with Georgia Housing Search.
 Please be advised that listing your property with HADC does not guarantee a renter.

 - The owner interviews, screens and selects a tenant.